derekhargest/workflow-wpe/README.md

 This product comes with an exclude.txt file in the root, any files listed here will NOT be deployed to the environments.
 There is a preloaded default, just be aware this is where the node_modules folder, gitignore, etc are taken out of the payload deployed to the environments.
 It works like any .gitignore file.

-That's it!!
+That's it!
 Happy Developing! :smile: